Woo-Cash/do-re-mi-lyrics/README.md

 * F2 - New lyrics
 * F3 - Open audio file
 * F4 - Open lyrics file
-* F5 - Set time at the beginning of the highlighted word
+* F5 - Set time at the end of the previous word (if there's a longer gap between two words/lines)
-* F6 - Set time at the end of the previous line (if there's a longer gap between two lines)
+* F6 - Set time at the beginning of the highlighted word
 * F8 - Removes time from the previous word
 * F12 - Edit text of the lyrics (not working yet)
 * Ctrl+S - Save lyrics file